ianabc/callysto-website/content/contributions/_index.md

 ---
 title: Contributions
 ---
 We would like to express our sincere gratitude to everyone who contributed to the Callysto project.
-Their collective efforts have been instrumental in have been essential in reaching the project's goals.
+Their collective efforts have been instrumental in reaching the project's goals.

 <b>Dr. Byron Chu</b><br>
 Callysto Project Manager